henrythierrydev/Minecket/README.md

 ```
 1. Responsive Navbar.
+2. Elegant rules system.
-2. Responsiveness up to 4K.
+3. Responsiveness up to 4K.
+4. Simple and elegant footer.
-3. Stylized buy cards and buttons.
+5 Stylized buy cards and buttons.
-4. Accordion system with news in timestamp.
+6. Accordion system with news in timestamp.
-5. Carousel system with responsive images and content.
+7. Carousel system with responsive images and content.
-6. Simple and elegant footer.
-7. Elegant rules system.
-8. And much more!
 ```

 ---